pcast01/pcast01.github.io/_posts/2016-11-06-get-started-with-Powershell.md

 _*Powershell is also available in Linux._

-First of all you can get to Powershell in many ways.
+## How to find Powershell on your computer

-Using Windows 10:
+Using Windows 10, 8, 7:
     Click Start button and start typing Powershell and you will see many different types.
-The best one to go start with in my opinion is Powershell ISE.
+The best one to start with in my opinion is Powershell ISE.

 The Powershell ISE is Microsoft's Powershell default script IDE.
 ![powershell ISE]({{ site.url }}/assets/images/powershellIDE.png)